florinpop17/react-boilerplate/README.md

-# React boilerplate
-Starting react boilerplate to be used in future react apps.
+# Weather app built with react
+Building a weather app using react

+You can find the tutorial on: [Udemy](https://www.udemy.com/the-complete-react-web-app-developer-course/).

+Also the project is live on: [Heroku](http://peaceful-beyond-82986.herokuapp.com/).